sdss/mangadap/docs/gettingstarted.rst

 Directory structure
 -------------------

-See the full description of the :ref:`datamodel-directories`.
+See the full description of the :ref:`datamodel-directory-structure`.

 .. _gettingstarted-daptype: